What Are High-Risk Industries? Do I Have A High-Risk Business?

 High-risk businesses often have more trouble finding payment processing options, lenders, and business insurance.
 Learn if your business is high-risk, and what you can do about it.

-Do you run a high-risk business?
-You may feel like the challenges you face are insurmountable.
-High-risk businesses often struggle to access business loans, credit card processing solutions, and business insurance; this is especially true for eCommerce entrepreneurs that rely exclusively on credit and debit card transactions to get paid.
-Simply put, payment processors often pass over smaller, high-risk businesses in favor of larger, high-volume ones.
+Businesses in high-risk industries often struggle to access business loans, credit card processing solutions, and business insurance; this is especially true for eCommerce entrepreneurs that rely exclusively on credit and debit card transactions to get paid.

 Let’s dive into the ways a “high-risk” designation affects your business’s ability to operate, our recommendations for high-risk payment processing, insurance, and financing providers, and review some tips to avoid some not-so-high-quality providers that prey on high-risk businesses like yours.